Do you have win you’d like to share with us? Let us showcase how we’re Stronger Together.

 “From the start, SEIU had the right approach.”

-Chris Ryan, a 20-plus-year painter at the University of Chicago Medical Center, was terminated for violating workplace aggression policy for allegedly pulling a co-worker out of his chair and onto the floor.
-The arbitrator found that the level of discipline was far too severe for the action that Mr. Ryan actually engaged in and reduced the termination to a 30-day suspension.
+CR, a 20-plus-year painter at the University of Chicago Medical Center, was terminated for violating workplace aggression policy for allegedly pulling a co-worker out of his chair and onto the floor.
+The arbitrator found that the level of discipline was far too severe for the action that CR actually engaged in and reduced the termination to a 30-day suspension.

-“Union members should absolutely take advantage of the resources SEIU has,” says Chris Ryan. “[General Counsel] Daniel Zapata and Elizabeth Towell were instrumental in getting my issue resolved.”
+“Union members should absolutely take advantage of the resources SEIU has,” says CR. “[General Counsel] Daniel Zapata and Elizabeth Towell were instrumental in getting my issue resolved.”

 We’re proud of these wins by the in-house legal department, Alyssa Busse and Daniel Zapata.